 I remember when I first got started with my own business a decade ago.
 I followed numerous entrepreneurs and marketers on social media.
 It was common to see posts from them late at night, on weekends, or during holidays, letting us know that they were working.
 It was a weird humble-brag of sorts.

 That’s not me.
 For a while, I tried to fake it.
 But, my priorities are different.

 This isn’t meant to make light of those in the Hustle Culture.
 Maybe you thrive on “the hustle.”
 You enjoy working late into the night, getting up early, working on weekends, and on the holidays.
 You have a certain pride in it.

 That’s fine!
 This message isn’t meant for you.

-My message has a very specific audience.
+My message has a very specific This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 It’s meant for those who feel as though the Hustle Culture is “normal,” but they don’t fit into it.
 That if they don’t follow along, they’re somehow abnormal.

 You’re fine.
 You’re normal.
 Do not feel shame in it.

 There’s a reason I feel this way.
 There’s a reason I value time and experiences over cold, hard cash.

 In this post, I’ll tell my story and how it shaped my perspective.
 Then, I’ll outline the mistakes I’ve made in designing my lifestyle, how I’m correcting those mistakes, and how you can apply what I’ve learned.

 It was 2003.
 I was 28.
 My wife Lisa and I had a very typical life.
 We were scraping by, trying to provide for our small family.
 Our son, Michael, was two-years-old and Lisa was pregnant at the time with what would be our second son, Ryan.